 - Pull those student growth plans throughout the year so you can shop smart.
 (And, hopefully keep a bit more of that hard earned money by not repurchasing items.
 How many times have I done this?
 Way too many!)

-And, if all of this planning seems overwhelming … click below for access to my repertoire lists!
-(From here you can see all available levels.)
+And, if all of this planning seems overwhelming … click below for access to my method book cheat sheet!

-These repertoire list include all the concepts covered in each level of the top method books & which songs match up.
+This cheat sheet will help you make the most of your studio library.
 My students LOVE the choice in music & I love that we cover all concepts needed throughout the year!
+Even if they play from several different books.

 Planning for the year … your thoughts